nixworks/public/news/2014/05/9/russian-president-vladimir-putin-visits-crimea-for-the-first-time-since-the-annexation-arriving-in-sevastopol-for-victory-day-celebrations.md

 ### Related:

 1. [The European Union extends the asset freeze and travel ban against 146 persons and 37 entities, including close associates of Russian President Vladimir Putin, by six months until 15 March 2017 for the annexation of Crimea from Ukraine. ](/news/2016/09/15/the-european-union-extends-the-asset-freeze-and-travel-ban-against-146-persons-and-37-entities-including-close-associates-of-russian-presid.md) _Context: Annexation of Crimea by the Russian Federation, Crimea, Vladimir Putin_
-2. [Kremlin spokesman Dmitry Peskov denies White House spokeswoman Sarah Sanders' claim that Russia breached any international arms control pacts, after President Vladimir Putin's March 1 speech on nuclear weapons. ](/news/2018/03/2/kremlin-spokesman-dmitry-peskov-denies-white-house-spokeswoman-sarah-sanders-claim-that-russia-breached-any-international-arms-control-pact.md) _Context: President, Vladimir Putin_
+2. [Kremlin spokesman Dmitry Peskov denies White House spokeswoman Sarah Sanders' claim that Russia breached any international arms control pacts, after President Vladimir Putin's March 1 speech on nuclear weapons. ](/news/2018/03/2/kremlin-spokesman-dmitry-peskov-denies-white-house-spokeswoman-sarah-sanders-claim-that-russia-breached-any-international-arms-control-pact.md) _Context: President of Russia, Vladimir Putin_
-3. [Reports surface about the publication on January 29 by the United States of a list of Russian politicians and oligarchs that the U.S. government was required by CAATSA to draw up.
-Russian President Vladimir Putin says that the list, on which he is not included, is an "unfriendly act" that complicates ties between the two countries. ](/news/2018/01/30/reports-surface-about-the-publication-on-january-29-by-the-united-states-of-a-list-of-russian-politicians-and-oligarchs-that-the-u-s-govern.md) _Context: President, Vladimir Putin_
+3. [Voters in Russia cast their votes for the President of Russia; opinion polling predicts incumbent Vladimir Putin is highly likely to win a fourth term in office. ](/news/2018/03/18/voters-in-russia-cast-their-votes-for-the-president-of-russia-opinion-polling-predicts-incumbent-vladimir-putin-is-highly-likely-to-win-a-f.md) _Context: President of Russia, Vladimir Putin_
-4. [Russia deploys a second anti-air S-400 missile batallion in Crimea. ](/news/2018/01/13/russia-deploys-a-second-anti-air-s-400-missile-batallion-in-crimea.md) _Context: Annexation of Crimea by the Russian Federation, Crimea_
+4. [Reports surface about the publication on January 29 by the United States of a list of Russian politicians and oligarchs that the U.S. government was required by CAATSA to draw up.
+Russian President Vladimir Putin says that the list, on which he is not included, is an "unfriendly act" that complicates ties between the two countries. ](/news/2018/01/30/reports-surface-about-the-publication-on-january-29-by-the-united-states-of-a-list-of-russian-politicians-and-oligarchs-that-the-u-s-govern.md) _Context: President of Russia, Vladimir Putin_
-5. [President Vladimir Putin declares victory over the Islamic State terror group across both banks of the river Euphrates. ](/news/2017/12/6/president-vladimir-putin-declares-victory-over-the-islamic-state-terror-group-across-both-banks-of-the-river-euphrates.md) _Context: President, Vladimir Putin_
+5. [Russia deploys a second anti-air S-400 missile batallion in Crimea. ](/news/2018/01/13/russia-deploys-a-second-anti-air-s-400-missile-batallion-in-crimea.md) _Context: Annexation of Crimea by the Russian Federation, Crimea_